Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 Panthers Advanced Stats

-- The Panthers have had an average of total goals scored in their past 10 games, equal to the over/under of .

-- In their last 10 games, the Panthers have scored 0.3 fewer goals per game than their average on the season.
+- In their past 10 games, the Panthers have scored 0.3 fewer goals per game than their average on the season.

-- The Panthers score the sixth-most goals in the league, averaging 3.5 per game for a total of 288 this season.
+- The Panthers' 288 goals this season make them the sixth-best scoring team in the NHL.

-- On defense, the Panthers have given up 272 goals (3.3 per game) to rank 21st in league play.
+- On defense, the Panthers have given up 272 goals (3.3 per game) to rank 21st in NHL action.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.